 Stool or ‘bowel transit time’ is the time it takes for your food to travel through your entire digestive tract (AKA in one end and out the other).
-As a Nutritionist in training, monitoring your bowel transit time is a great indicator of GIT Health.
+As a qualified Nutritionist, monitoring your bowel transit time is a great indicator of gut health.
 Today on the blog, I’m talking all about how to test your transit time and what the results may indicate.

 THE DIGESTIVE TRACT RECAP

 Before we dive into the juicy details, let’s recap on the path of which food takes once it leaves “the outside world”…